tinsandsolution/pluralpack/README.md

 The issues with first-past-the-post voting are [well-documented.](https://electionscience.org/library/the-spoiler-effect/).

-Implementing system elections and approval voting will likely involve multiple modals.
+Implementing system elections and approval voting will likely involve multiple steps.

+#### Stage One: Self-Self-Nomination

+Given a complete set of identities of a given system, an identity can nominate themselves to be in the running for election.

+#### Stage Two: Voting

+Each identity will vote, shown a slate of candidates.
+An identity can allocate up to three votes per candidate.

+#### Stage Three: Resolving

+Upon election, a system minister page will be available on the application.
+It will merely be a link to the identity's biography page, with a "System Minister" heading.

 ## Toots